remix-run/remix-website/data/posts/lazy-loading-routes.md

 * Data loading/submitting fields such `loader` and `action`
 * Rendering fields such as `element` and `errorElement`

 The only thing a data router truly needs on the critical path is the path matching fields, as it needs to be able to identify all of the routes matched for a given URL.
-After matching, we already have an asynchronous navigation in progress so there's no reason we could also be fetching route information during that navigation.
-And then we odn't need the rndering aspects until we're done with data-fetching since we don't render the destination route until then.
+After matching, we already have an asynchronous navigation in progress so there's no reason we couldn't also be fetching route information during that navigation.
+And then we don't need the rendering aspects until we're done with data-fetching since we don't render the destination route until then.
 Yes, this will introduce the concept of a "chain" but it's an opt-in choice to handle the trade-off between initial load speed and subsequent navigation speeds.

 Here's what this look like using our route structure from above: